GitHub Actions

 Click here to view the repository.

+Let's start by creating an empty github repo.
 On your local create a folder for project repo as below:

 mkdir github-action-secret && cd github-action-secret